terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/catalog_subscription_and_sharing.html.markdown

 ## Overview

-This document explains some common scenarios in VMware Cloud Director catalog usage, with special emphasis on catalog sharing and subscribing.
+This document explains some common scenarios in Viettel IDC Cloud catalog usage, with special emphasis on catalog sharing and subscribing.

 ## Glossary